-- 54 per cent of GPs report it takes 15 days or more to receive results. - This includes 17 per cent reporting waits of 32 days or more.
+- 58 per cent of GPs report it takes 15 days or more to receive results. - This includes 23 per cent of GPs who report waits of 32 days or more.

 These results demonstrate that there are delays in both undergoing the tests and GPs getting the results, adding up to too long a wait to confirm or rule out ovarian cancer.
 It is clear that there must be greater investment in diagnostic capacity and the pathway must be shortened.